sdheally/hello-world/README.md

 # hello-world
-Repo repository
+First Repository

 This is my first repository on GitHub.
-I am learning to script and will use GitHub for my samples and examples.
+I am learning to script and will use GitHub for practice and examples.